 “Farang, farang!!” they would shout as I walked down the street with their fingers pointing in my direction.
 Farang often pronounced ‘falang’ is the Thai word for foreigner but it’s also the Thai word for the Guava fruit.
 That’s a little rude I thought at first, feeling very out of place and an obvious minority.
 You quickly come to realise that usually no offence is meant by the word ‘farang’ which seems like a pretty derogatory term.
 People are often simply intrigued by foreigners as in more rural towns their presence can still be quite a rarity.
 Once people get to know you, you will likely find they will use the term ‘farang’ much less, if at all, as they have more respect.
 Most Thai people find white skin incredibly beautiful and may pass comment on this, many Thai’s do all that they can to lighten their own skin from using whitening beauty products to covering themselves fully from the sun.
 I suppose we all want what we can’t have, most white people try so hard to darken theirs!
 Paler skin is also believed to be a sign of wealth.
 It’s thought that the lighter your skin the better job you have, as you’re not out all day grafting in the sun.
 Thai people are usually very proud to have a foreign teacher in their community, with you, you bring opportunity, new ideas and of course money.
 Often showered with gifts and told everyday how beautiful ‘suai’ you are by your colleagues and parents of your students is quite something to get used to.
-Soon enough will come the dinner party invites and the requests to help improve the English of your Thai peers because everybody wants to be able to talk to you, after all you’re the local, token ‘farang’ of course!
+Soon enough will come the dinner party invites and the requests to help improve the English of your Thai peers because everybody wants to be able to talk English and talk to you, after all you’re the local, token ‘farang’ of course!

 Realise that ignorance really is bliss!